-- Do not promise confidentiality: you have a duty to refer - Listen, and do not interrupt, if the individual is recalling significant events - Keep calm and be patient.
-Reassure the individual they are being taken seriously and they will - 'Let the silence do the heavy lifting'.
-In cases where a child/young person or vulnerable adult is finding it hard to share, single word prompts such as when, where, how, who can be effective.
-You should avoid using the prompt 'why' when fielding the initial disclosure. - Ask questions to clarify what the individual is saying (questions should be framed in an open manner and not lead the child/vulnerable adult/parent/carer in any way)Do not be intimidated or afraid of talking to an individual about safeguarding issues - this may mean the difference in their lives that they are looking for - Reassure the individual that they have done the right thing by telling you.
-Let them know they are being taken seriously, and they will be supported and kept safe. - Tell them what you are going to do next - Do not ask the individual to repeat it all to another member of staff - Make a note of the conversation as soon as is reasonably practicable (but within 1 hour) - Record: Name of child/young person /vulnerable adult / parent/ carer
+- Do not promise confidentiality: you have a duty to refer - Listen, and do not interrupt, if the individual is recalling significant events - Keep calm and be patient - Ask questions to clarify what the individual is saying (questions should be framed in an open manner and not lead the child/vulnerable adult/parent/carer in any way)[JK14] - Do not be intimidated or afraid of talking to an individual about child protection issues this may mean the difference in their lives that they are looking for - Reassure the individual that they have done the right thing by telling you - Tell them what you are going to do next - Do not ask the individual to repeat it all to another member of staff - Make a note of the conversation as soon as is reasonably practicable (but within 1 hour)

-Your name Date and time

-Place of discussion Other people present

-What the individual actually said as far as possible The facts you need to report
+Record: Name of child/young person /vulnerable adult / parent/ carer Your name Date and time Place of discussion Other people present What the individual actually said as far as possible The facts you need to report Your signature Your signature to support opinions.
+Records pertaining to issues of child protection may be accessible to third parties such as social services, police, the courts and solicitors.

-Your signature Your signature - Report:to the Designated Safeguarding Lead or deputy or senior member of staff on the same working day.
-Preferably using the safeguarding concern form on our MyConcern safeguarding system.
-Do not hesitate when reporting remember you may not know all the information about this child/ vulnerable adult or their family
+Report: to the Designated Safeguarding Lead or deputy or senior member of staff on the same working day.
+Preferably using the safeguarding concern form (Appendix 1) Do not hesitate when reporting - remember you may not know all the information about this child/ vulnerable adult or their family

 It is important not to write speculative comments but to adhere to the facts.
-Your opinion may be crucial, but you should ensure that it is recorded as an opinion and that evidence can be stated to support opinions.
-Records pertaining to issues of safeguarding may be accessible to third parties such as social services, police, the courts and solicitors.
+Your opinion may be crucial, but you should ensure that it is recorded as an opinion and that evidence can be stated